J. Warren McClure School of Emerging Communication Technologies

 ITS 2300 Data Networks (fall semester)

 ITS 4310/5310 Privacy in the Internet Age (fall semester).
 This course examines the impact of communication and information technologies on personal privacy.
 Theories of privacy, constitutional bases for privacy, and privacy laws are discussed as well.
 Prerequisite: Junior or Senior standing.

 ITS 4020/5020 Strategic Decision Making in Information and Telecommunication Industries (fall semester).
 In this class students will analyze issues and challenges facing firms in information and telecommunication industries and the implications of cybersecurity as part of a sound strategy for making decisions.
-This is a required class for all ITS students.

 ITS 4750/5750 Internet Engineering (fall semester) and ITS 4920 Practicum (fall semester).
 Both of these courses cover through advanced hands-on experiences diverse aspects of secure information networks.
 Prerequisite: ITS 3100 Internet Applications.